Rotterdam Talent Scholarship

 - Complete your application for Erasmus University College by following the regular procedure, honoring the application deadline.

-- Complete the ROTAS application form here before 15 June 2020.
+- Complete the ROTAS application form here as soon as being accepted by EUC.

-- Students who are considered eligible for the scholarship will be invited for an interview to further elaborate on their application.
+- Students who are considered eligible for the scholarship will be invited for an interview at the Stichting ter Ondersteuning van Rotterdamse Talenten (STORT) to further elaborate on their application.

 - Within a week after the interview you will be notified regarding the scholarship award decisions.